Travel Tips and Drawbacks: Navigating Your Next Adventure

 Kruger is one of Africa's largest game reserves, and it rewards patience.
 We clocked the Big Five within two days: lion, leopard, elephant, rhino, and buffalo.
 But the moments that stayed with me were smaller, a family of meerkats posted up on a termite mound like sentinels, a hippo absolutely furious about our presence at a waterhole, the way a herd of zebra parted around the road like slow, monochrome water.

 Stay in one of the private lodges bordering the park if you can swing it.
 The luxury feels absurd and necessary all at once, sundowners on a deck while a hyena laughs at something in the valley below.
+I must add that for me, the lodge with its mosquito nets, sumptuous meals, such polite staff felt like place from another era.
+Reminded me of books I have read based in Africa and VS Naipaul, one of my favourite authors has written many a book with Africa being its centre.

 The Garden Route, Coastal Perfection on Four Wheels